shipt/py-volley/CONTRIBUTING.md

 ## Community Guidelines
   1. Be Kind
     - Working with us should be a fun learning opportunity, and we want it to be a good experience for everyone.
 Please treat each other with respect.
     - If something looks outdated or incorrect, please let us know!
-We want to make Specter as useful as possible.
+We want to make Volley as useful as possible.
   2. Own Your Work
-     * Creating a PR for Specter is your first step to becoming a contributor, so make sure that you own your changes.
+     * Creating a PR for Volley is your first step to becoming a contributor, so make sure that you own your changes.
      * Our maintainers will do their best to respond to you in a timely manner, but we ask the same from you as the contributor.

 ## _Thank you!_